Aracena

-Aracena ([aɾaˈθena]) is a town and municipality located in the province of Huelva, south-western Spain.
+Aracena ([aɾaˈθena]) is a town and municipality located in the province of Huelva, southwestern Spain.
 As of 2012, the city has a population of 7,814 inhabitants.

 The town derived its name from the Sierra de Aracena, which is part of the Sierra Morena system.

 Aracena is the largest town in the Parque Natural Sierra de Aracena y Picos de Aroche.
-In 2006, Aracena was named a Tourist Municipality of Andalucía and became the first town in the province of Huelva to achieve this status.
+In 2006, Aracena was named a Tourist Municipality of Andalusia and became the first town in the province of Huelva to achieve this status.

 Main sights

 Aracena Castle

 Prominent attractions in the town include Aracena Castle and the Priory Church, together known as the Castillo-Iglesia de Nuestra Señora de los Dolores, built between the 13th and 15th centuries over the ruins of an earlier castle.
 The oldest sections are of late Gothic-Mudéjar style.

 Aracena Castle was erected in the thirteenth century, during the Islamic period, and was itself built on the site of an ancient Moorish castle.
 The walled enclosure was partitioned inside, with the tower of homage, or castle keep, defending the barrier that divided its interior.
 The population of Aracena settled around this structure, giving rise to the current urban landscape.
-During the late Middle and Modern Ages, Aracena continued growing from the Cerro del Castillo [Castle Hill] into the valley, first as unattached land dependent on Seville and later, in the seventeenth century, as a feudal estate under the jurisdiction of the Count-Duke of Olivares.
+During the late Middle and Modern Ages, Aracena continued growing from the Cerro del Castillo (Castle Hill) into the valley, first as unattached land dependent on Seville and later, in the seventeenth century, as a feudal estate under the jurisdiction of the Count-Duke of Olivares.
 Still later, it was under the Count of Altamira, who carried the title of Prince of Aracena.

-The fortress consists of the alcazaba, or citadel, with its watch tower, cistern and walls; these are flanked by other towers, as well as a fence line that, in its interior, once accommodated medieval living quarters.
+The fortress consists of the alcazaba, or citadel, with its watchtower, cistern and walls; these are flanked by other towers, as well as a fence line that, in its interior, once accommodated medieval living quarters.